 Attach Roof Anchors

 Roof anchors are installed to hold the frame for fitting the solar panels.
-There are different kinds of roof anchors, and the type of roof tiles determines which one should be used.
+There are different roof anchors, and the type of roof tiles determines which one should be used.

 The installers lift certain tiles from your roof and then attach the roof anchors to the rafters.
-They already check the suitability of the roof and rafters during the home assessment.
+They already checked the suitability of the roof and rafters during the home assessment.

 Attach The Frame

-The solar panel frame is fixed to the anchors that run across the roof vertically and horizontally.
-The frame usually consists of aluminium bars that get locked into the anchors and screwed in place.
+The solar panel frame is fixed to the anchors running vertically and horizontally across the roof.
+The frame usually consists of aluminium bars locked into the anchors and screwed in place.

-The installers ensure that each bar is straight and all of the bars run parallel to each other.
+The installers ensure that each bar is straight and all of the bars run parallel.

 Install The Solar Panels

-During this step, the installers need to be careful about the direction of the panels.
-In the northern hemisphere, solar panels should be installed in a south-facing position for maximum sunlight.
+During this step, the installers must be careful about the direction of the panels.
+In the northern hemisphere, solar panels should be installed south-facing for maximum sunlight.

 Wiring The Solar Panels

-Once the solar panels are in place, the team will proceed to install electrical wiring.
-Since MC4 connectors are suited for all types of panels, they are typically used for wiring.
+The team will install electrical wiring once the solar panels are in place.
+Since MC4 connectors are suited for all panels, they are typically used for wiring.

-It is important to ensure that you shut down your domestic electricity supply during the wiring.
-The panels can be connected in two different connections; series and parallel.
+Ensuring you shut down your domestic electricity supply during the wiring is important.
+The panels can be connected in two different connections: series and parallel.

 Series Connection

-In a series connection, the positive wire of a PV module is connected to the negative wire of another.
+In a series connection, a PV module’s positive wire is connected to another’s negative wire.
 Such an arrangement increases the voltage to match the battery bank.

 Parallel Connection